grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi picked up the mic from the front of the glowing box and squeezed the transmitter.
 The transmit power needle snapped to the right, just as it should. "_Prospect_, this is Hemi Howell, aboard the _Gnat_, do you copy?"

-"I sure do Hemi!"
-Percy's voice came back through the box.
-"We were worried that you were already flattened, and we'd just be bringing up your corpses in a squashed metal coffin!
+*"I sure do Hemi!"* Percy's voice came back through the box. *"We were worried that you were already flattened, and we'd just be bringing up your corpses in a squashed metal coffin!
 It's good to hear from you.
-Shakes there?"
+Shakes there?"*

 "Captain Shakes is here, though wet.
 How did you find us?"

-"Cassandra of course!
+*"Cassandra of course!
 She managed to pick Shakes's little sinking craft out from all the noise of the _Grackle_ going down, and then she navigated us down with dead-on precision until we were under you.
 Just in the nick, too!
 Our batteries flatlined just after we picked you up.
-We're rising on a gentle ballast blow right now."
+We're rising on a gentle ballast blow right now."*

-"The _Grackle_?"
+"And the _Grackle_?"

-"They are on their way down the hole, Hemi, dragged by their ram first, I hope.
-Cassandra said she heard the boat split, and the bulkheads failing, and then the two biggest pieces went down."
+*"They are on their way down the hole, Hemi, dragged by their ram first, I hope.
+Cassandra said she heard the boat split, and the bulkheads failing, and then the two biggest pieces went down."*

 There was now light coming through the viewport around the streams of water coming from the cracks.
 Shakes stuck his head between the lines of water and could just see the shadow of the _Prospect_'s sail out in the gloom.